godotengine/godot-docs/classes/class_collisionpolygon.rst

 Description
 -----------

 Allows editing a collision polygon's vertices on a selected plane.
 Can also set a depth perpendicular to that plane.
 This class is only available in the editor.
-It will not appear in the scene tree at runtime.
+It will not appear in the scene tree at run-time.
 Creates a :ref:`Shape<class_Shape>` for gameplay.
 Properties modified during gameplay will have no effect.

 Property Descriptions
 ---------------------